rahmanazizf/rahmanazizf/README.md

 - 👋 Hi, I’m @rahmanazizf
 - 👀 I’m interested in Chemistry and Data
-- 🌱 I’m currently learning Data Analytics and Statistics
+- 🌱 I’m currently learning Machine Learning
 - 💞️ I’m looking to collaborate on anything I am capable of and interested in
 - 📫 You can hit me up through rahmanazizf@gmail.com